Can You Sue If You Fall on Ice?

 • You were acting reasonably when the injuries occurred.

-Slip & Fall on New York Commercial Property
+Slip & Fall on Commercial Property

 New York law states that the person or entity in control of a piece of property must use reasonable care to keep the premises reasonably safe to protect anyone who may access the land.